jlleonr/jlleonr/README.md

 Hi, I'm Jose Leon.
-I'm a software engineer and I've always been into High Performance Computing, parallel computing, automation and web applications.
+I'm a software engineer and I've always been curious about High Performance Computing, parallel processing, automation and web applications.
 I know how to program in C#, Java, Python, Bash, and C++.
 Also, I spend a lot of time learning about software architecture and software best practices.
 <!---
 jlleonr/jlleonr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.